Dr. Svenja Guhr

 Curriculum Vitae

-Conducting dependent and independent research on annotation in computational literary studies, supervising student annotators, publishing and presenting papers at international conferences, assisting in the administration of the research lab, organizing workshops
+Conducting dependent and independent research on annotation in computational literary studies, supervising student annotators, publishing and presenting papers at international conferences, organizing lectures and workshops on computational literary studies and cultural analytics

 at Literary Lab, Stanford University, USA